 Faculty > Alison Salloum, Ph.D., LCSW

-Alison Salloum, Ph.D., LCSW is a Professor in the USF School of Social Work and has a joint appointment in the Department of Pediatrics.
+Alison Salloum, Ph.D., LCSW is a Professor in the USF School of Social Work.
 She received her MSW (‘94) and Ph.D. (‘05) from Tulane University School of Social Work.

 Dr. Salloum is a Licensed Clinical Social Worker in Florida and Louisiana.
-She is a member of the National Association of Social Workers, Society for Social Work Research and the International Society for Traumatic Stress Studies.
+She is a member of the National Association of Social Workers, Society for Social Work Research, the International Society for Traumatic Stress Studies and the American Association for the Advance of Science.
 Dr. Salloum was selected as an NIMH-funded Child Intervention & Prevention Services Fellow and was a previous recipient of a USF Faculty Outstanding Research Achievement award.
+Dr. Salloum is a national trainer for Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and was funded by NIMH to develop and test a stepped care TF-CBT intervention for children after trauma.
+For more information about stepped care TF-CBT please see below.

 For more information about the Trauma-Informed Self-Care measure please click on the link below.